cterveen/uini/README.md

   load function if no filename is given.

 setValue(HEADING, KEY, ?INDEX?, VALUE)
   Sets the value of KEY under HEADING to VALUE.
-If INDEX is used an index will be added to KEY in the form KEY[INDEX], it's also possible to provide the index in KEY itself in this form.
+If INDEX is used that possition in the array will be changed.
 If the key is not found it is added at the end of the heading.

-  WARNING:
-  Changing the value of identical keys is not supported yet, in this case the first occurance will be changed.
-Both KEY and HEADING are case sensitive.
+If a KEY with INDEX is not found assumes it's an unindexed array, use KEY[INDEX] to add an indexed array element

 getValue(HEADING, KEY, ?INDEX?)
   Returns the value of KEY under HEADING.
 Both KEY and HEADING are case sensitive

-  WARNING:
-  Returning the value of identical keys is not supported yet, in this case the first occurance will be returned.
+getArrayLength(HEADING, KEY)
+  Returns the length of an array, can both be indexed and non-indexed arrays

 isChanged()
   Returns 1 if the ini has been changed since it's loaded or 0 if it wasn't.